gvwilson/thirdbit/src/2024/12/27/not-very-scalable.md

 the Python version of [*Software Design by Example*][sdxpy], and one thing that has bothered me is the sizing of the diagrams.
-It's not too bad in a chapter like [this one][sdxpy-glob], but when those same SVG files are displayed in [slides like these][sdxpy-slides] they are a bit hard to read.
+It's not too bad in a chapter like [this one][sdxpy-glob], but when those same SVG files are displayed in slides they are a bit hard to read.

 I thought the solution would be simple: